minziran/Distributed-System-Principle/Assignment2/Readme.md

 ZooKeeper's architecture supports high availability through redundant services [2].

-In this assignment, zookeeper is used to coordinate the broker nodes and carry out the leader election when one of the brokers is disconnected.
+In this assignment, zookeeper is used to coordinate the broker nodes and carry out the leader election when one of brokers is disconnected.
 In the non-broker mode, the zookeeper's watch mechanism is utilized for subscribers to obtain data from publishers.

 **Create Network Topologies**